Skip to main content

 Some people taking Myrbetriq may feel dizzy.
 It’s not a common side effect, but dizziness can have a negative effect on your daily life if it happens.
 And a small number of people in clinical trials had to stop taking Myrbetriq because of it.

-If you feel dizzy after starting Myrbetriq, let your healthcare provider know.
+If you feel dizzy after starting Myrbetriq, let your prescriber know.
 They may want to wait and see if it improves on its own.
 Or they may decide to try a different OAB medication.
 If you feel dizzy along with chest pain or trouble breathing, seek emergency medical care.
 These could be signs of a more serious medical issue.

 7. Trouble peeing